At a Glance

 The student/faculty ratio is 14 to 1, and most professors hold a doctorate or the terminal degree in their field.
 Piedmont is known for the individual attention and one-on-one instruction provided by professors whose first commitment is to your education.

-Piedmont currently offers 40 undergraduate degree programs; graduate programs including the M.A., M.A.T. and Ed.S. in education and the M.B.A. in business; and a doctoral program in education.
+Piedmont currently offers 40 undergraduate degree programs; graduate programs including the M.A., M.A.T., M.I.T., and Ed.S. in education and the M.B.A. in business; and a doctoral program in education.

-NCAA Division III, Great South Athletic Conference.
-Intercollegiate sports include men’s and women’s teams in basketball, cross country, golf, soccer and tennis; women’s fast-pitch softball and volleyball; and men’s baseball.
+NCAA Division III, USA South Athletic Conference.
+Intercollegiate sports include men’s and women’s teams in basketball, cross country, golf, lacrosse, soccer and tennis; women’s fast-pitch softball and volleyball; and men’s baseball.
 The College also sponsors cheerleading at the club level.

 More than 90 percent of students receive financial assistance through scholarships, grants, loans or employment.

-Piedmont College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, masters, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Piedmont College.
+Piedmont College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctoral degrees.
+Contact the SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Piedmont College.

 All teacher education programs offered by Piedmont College, as they appear in its published catalog, have the approval of the Professional Standards Commission of the State of Georgia.
 Authority to recommend for certification rests with the Dean of the School of Education.